Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Explain to students that the California Gold Rush (1848–1855) caused the government to think of ways to connect the West with the eastern states.
 Many people were interested in migrating to the West to seek wealth and natural resources.

-- Tell students that today we are going to learn about how and why the Transcontinental Railroad was built, and the ways in which it changed our country.
+- Tell students that today they are going to learn about how and why the Transcontinental Railroad was built and the ways in which it changed our country.

 Explicit Instruction/Teacher modeling(5 minutes)

 - Write the words "transcontinental," "migrating," and "mass-transit" on chart paper and ask students to turn to a partner to describe what they think the words mean.

 - Explain that "trans" is a prefix from Latin that means across or through.
 Therefore, the word "transcontinental" means across a continent.
 Call on students to share their definitions for the two other terms and write them on the chart paper.

 Guided Practice(25 minutes)

 - Show students a few images of the railroad from the resource provided (see related media).
 Remind them that these are primary sources which allow us to interact with historical events authentically.

 - Pass out an index card to each student.

 - Ask students to use the Visual Thinking Stategy of "I see...
 I think...
 I wonder..." to reflect critically on the images.
 Model this for them by saying, "I see two men shaking hands amidst a group of men and two large locomotives.
 I think they are celebrating the completion of the railroad.
 I wonder if any women were there."